 What did they find?

-The accuracy of well-known investment strategy professionals, including industry luminaries such as Jeremy Grantham and Abby Joseph Cohen, was only 47%, or as Mehta found, also worse than a coin toss (see the following for the complete study – Guru Grades).
+The accuracy of well-known investment strategy professionals, including industry luminaries such as Jeremy Grantham and Abby Joseph Cohen, was only 47 (see the following for the complete study – Guru Grades).

 The evidence consistently suggests that market forecasts aren’t worth much, but this doesn’t mean you shouldn’t look at data.
 Data can absolutely help you develop a long-term plan you feel comfortable enough to stick with and not change based on short-term predictions.